K1utzer/Chess.com-bot/README.md

 ## Config

-* chess.com: username and passwort
+* chess.com: username and password
 * stockfish_path_name: the path to the stockfish .exe
-* legit: the bot takes random pause to look legit
+* legit: the bot takes random pauses to look legit
 * keepPlaying: the bot will search for next game, if the recent is finished

 ## Play